SD-WANs and WAN Optimization

 For an SD-WAN network, the application service becomes a software construct, or network virtualization.
 Therefore, the application traffic is carried independent of the transport links, which enables multiple links of different types and from different providers become a pool of resources for the WAN network.
 If the performance of a link degrades, other links can be used or new links added to maintain the level of service required.

-An important component of an SD-WAN is the security overlay that operates independently of the underlying data plane.
+An important component of SD-WANs is the security overlay that operates independently of the underlying data plane.
 Standard AES encryption provides the secure connectivity in an SD-WAN network, with devices in the network being fully authenticated an authorized before gaining access as a resource.
 Specific security policies can be applied to certain devices with sensitive traffic being delivered over the best combination of links that can maintain the security and performance demanded.

 With a secure virtualized network, a range of services and applications can be deployed at an enterprise data center, branch locations, or in the cloud.
 These services often include firewall and WAN optimization features.